 Become a Member

-By purchasing a farm membership, you become part of the BCF community and help support Brookwood’s mission to improve access to fresh, organic, healthy food for all residents of surrounding communities.
+By purchasing a farm membership, you become part of the BCF community and help support Brookwood’s mission to improve access to fresh, healthy food for all residents of surrounding communities.
 Your contribution helps us donate a significant portion of our harvest to hunger relief organizations and bring produce to low-income urban farmer’s markets.
 Member support also helps provide meaningful service and educational opportunities for area residents of all ages.

 Member benefits include: